PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 value of **All Apex code and APIs can use the type and it’s visible in Setup**.
 This is the setting you want when testing a POC application or working in a development environment.
-However, it's common to change this setting for a Custom Metadata Type in a production environment to store sensitive data like a Client Secret in a secure and manageable fashion.
-Click the **Save** button to create the new Custom Metadata Type.
+However, it's common to change this setting for a custom metadata type in a production environment to store sensitive data like a Client Secret in a more secure and encrypted fashion.
+Click the **Save** button to create the new custom metadata type.

 <img src="Images\ReadMe\media\image10.png" style="width:6.7in;height:1.04222in" />

-A very valuable aspect of creating a Custom Metadata Type is that it becomes an actual type for the Apex programming language.
-You can determine what the type name will be by looking at the **API Name** property which is **Power\_BI\_Auth\_Setting\_\_mdt**.
+A very valuable aspect of creating a custom metadata type is that it becomes an actual type for the Apex programming language.
+You can determine what the type name will be by looking at the **API Name** property which is **Power\_BI\_Auth\_Setting\_\_mdt** for the new type you've just been created.
 You can see that the **API Name** is created by taking the **Object Name** you provided and appending **\_\_mdt** at the end.

 <img src="Images\ReadMe\media\image11.png" style="width:4.33333in;height:2.33333in" />

-After you have initially created the new Custom Metadata Type, you must add custom fields for the Azure AD application's Client ID, Client Secret the Tenant ID.
+After you have initially created the new custom metadata type, you must add custom fields for the Azure AD application's Client ID, Client Secret the Tenant ID.
 Click the **New** button in the **Custom Fields** section to begin adding fields.

 <img src="Images\ReadMe\media\image12.png" style="width:6.01719in;height:1.11043in" />

-Create the following three new Text fields.
+Create the following three new custom fields.

 -   Create a new **Text** field named **ClientId** with unique values and a max of 36 characters